North Walsham: Transport

-The town is on the North Walsham & Dilham Canal (privately owned by the North Walsham Canal Company).
-The canal ran from Antingham Mill, largely following the course of the River Ant, to a point below Honing.
+The town is on the North Walsham and Dilham Canal, which is privately owned by the North Walsham Canal Company.
+The canal ran from Antingham Mill, largely following the course of the River Ant to a point below Honing.
 A short branch canal leaves the main navigation near Honing and terminates at the village of Dilham.

 History

-The towns name means 'W(e)alh's homestead/village'.
+The name Walsham derives from the Old English walhshām meaning 'Walh's village'.